PaddlePaddle/Paddle/paddle/framework/backward.md

 ## Backward Operator Registry

 A backward network is built up with several backward operators.
-Backward operators take forward operators' inputs, outputs and output gradients, and then calculate its input gradients.
+Backward operators take forward operators' inputs, outputs and output gradients and then calculate its input gradients.
 In most cases, there is a one-to-one correspondence between forward and backward operators.
 We use registry mechanism to save these correspondences, which is quite similar with operator registry itself.

 For example, we have got a `add_two_op`, and is registered by the following code: